dafydd2277/systemAdmin/scripting/README.md

 `RS` is `awk`'s internal end-of-line (EOL) variable. `$0` is the line matched by the initial regular expression.
-So, you can delete that line and substitute something else just by not using `$0`.
+So, you can delete that line and substitute something else just by dropping the `$0`.

 ([Source](http://stackoverflow.com/questions/22497246/insert-multiple-lines-into-a-file-after-specified-pattern-using-shell-script))